OpenArkStudio/ARK/README.md

 ## Features

 - Flexible apps, plugins, and modules
-- High availability architectures
 - The general abstract data system
 - Interface-oriented and data-oriented programming(IOP & DOP)
 - Event-driven and data-driven
-- High concurrency and performance of the network
+- Data & procedure tracing
+- Use Excel as configuration files, easier for the designers
+- Lower training and education costs
 - Based on C++ standard, easy to handle and learn
 - Cross-platform (Include Windows and Linux)
-- Less downtime and higher availability
+- High availability architectures
-- Lower training and education costs
-- Use Excel as configuration files, easier for the game designer
+- High concurrency and performance of the network
 - With existed simple Unity3D client for rapid development
 - Plentiful plugins(DB, script, HTTP, WebSocket, etc.)
 - Customization service for business customer